jpasqua/FauxStar/FauxStar_Lisp.md

 Using the instructions below you can add Lisp capabilities to *FauxStar* based on the very impressive [Medley Interlisp Project](https://interlisp.org) which can be found in this [GitHub repo](https://github.com/Interlisp/medley).

+Special thanks to [Paola Amoroso](https://github.com/pamoroso) for answering all my questions about getting Medley up and running.

 I don't know my way around the Lisp world, so this is a bare-bones installation of Medley.
 For many more details on the operation of the emulator, please refer to extensive documentation provided by the [Medley Interlisp Project](https://interlisp.org).
 In particular take a look at [Using Medley InterLisp](https://interlisp.org/doc/info/Using.html).

 ***Limitations***: At the moment the Lisp installation only runs on Raspberry Pi.
 Medley works great on Windows and Mac, but I don't handle those environments in the install yet since I am focused on RPi for the FauxStar replica.